vipin-tech/kafka-streams-realtime-maps/README.md

 ![alt text](https://github.com/vipin-tech/kafka-streams-realtime-maps/blob/main/templates/bustrack.jpg)

-*Below is the screenshot of the webapp which is to track Dublin buses in real time.
+*Above is the screenshot of the webapp which is to track Dublin buses in real time.
 I am tracking the bus routes 4 (Monkstown-Harristown) and 39a (UCD Belfield - Ongar)*